tbensky/CNNKernels/readme.md

 # Interpretability of convolutional neural networks via kernel visualizations

-The purpose of this work is to do an exercise in the intepretability of a convolutional neural network.
+The purpose of this work is to do an exercise in the intepretability of a convolutional neural network, by inspecting the evolutions of the kernels during training.